WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Both vegetarians and vegans steer clear of poultry, meat and seafood.
 However they differ in that vegetarians may still eat other animal products, namely dairy and eggs, whereas vegans avoid animal products altogether.
 A vegan diet is 100% plant-based.
 Learn more about vegan meal delivery services here.

-It’s worth speaking to your doctor, as well as a dietitian or nutritionist before making any significant changes to your diet – especially if you have any underlying health condition or are pregnant, planning a pregnancy, or breastfeeding.
+It’s worth speaking to your doctor, as well as a Dietician or Nutritionist before making any significant changes to your diet – especially if you have any underlying health conditions or are pregnant, planning a pregnancy, or breastfeeding.
 So that your levels of certain nutrients can be monitored, your GP may want to run blood tests (among others) to establish your ‘baseline’.
-A dietitian or nutritionist can work with you to ensure you get sufficient nutrients that can be harder to obtain on a vegetarian diet.
+A Dietician or Nutritionist can work with you to ensure you get sufficient nutrients that can be harder to obtain on a vegetarian diet.

 Plant-based diets: What’s the fuss?